er-umang-sharma/Core-Java-Notes/day12/day12.md

 __Method in AutoClosable interface:__

-`void close()throws Exception`: Closes this resource, relinquishing any underlying resources.
+`void close() throws Exception`: Closes this resource, relinquishing any underlying resources.
 This method is invoked automatically on objects managed by the try-with-resources statement.

 The entire streams defination can also be defined in try with resources section as they implement the `java.lang.AutoClosable` interface.
-The Autoclosable interface allows the try with resources block to close all the resources given in the resources section,and if it throws an Exception, it'll be part of the try block, and thus will be handled as such.
+The Autoclosable interface allows the `try-with-resources` block to close all the resources given in the resources section,and if it throws an Exception, it'll be part of the try block, and thus will be handled as such.
 Try with resources:

 ```java
 class TestFileStreams {